MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab10_Query and Search FHIR.md

 **Overview**

-As discussed in Step 5, a reference in FHIR forms a connection from one Resource to another.
+As discussed in Exercise 5, a reference in FHIR forms a connection from one Resource to another.
 FHIR enables querying for and traversing reference connections in order to narrow search results.
 In some situations, you may also want to use reference associations between Resources to cast a wider net for exploratory searches in a FHIR server's database.

 To illustrate, let's imagine you are interested in retrieving all AllergyIntolerance instances with a specific code.
 Additionally, you would like to retrieve all Patient instances on the FHIR server that are referenced by this type of AllergyIntolerance.
 You could do this in two searches by first querying with AllergyIntolerance?_code= and then searching for referenced Patient instances using \_has:AllergyIntolerance:patient:code=.